rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/air-gap/prepare-nodes/_index.md

 ### 4. Set up a Private Docker Registry

-Rancher supports air gap installs using a private registry.
+Rancher supports air gap installs using a secure Docker private registry.
 You must have your own private registry or other means of distributing Docker images to your machines.

-If you need help with creating a private registry, please refer to the [official Docker documentation.](https://docs.docker.com/registry/)
+If you need help with creating a private registry, please refer to the [official Docker documentation.](https://docs.docker.com/registry/deploying/#run-an-externally-accessible-registry)

 {{% /tab %}}
 {{% tab "Docker" %}}